love1024/Algorithms-Library-In-Java/README.md

 # Algorithms & Data Structures Library In Java
-Efficient Implementation Of All Data Structures And Algorithms In Java
+Efficient Implementation Of All Data Structures And Algorithms In Java.
+It can be useful for competitive programming!